 - Creating Whistleblowing systems.
 Datanet has developed an application that automatically records incoming calls from “integrity whistleblowers” and taken over by the person or persons assigned to take over these calls, anonymizing all the data that can lead to caller identification.
 (Datanet’s application respects the specific legislation for the protection of integrity whistleblowers in Romania, namely Law 571/2004).

-The advantage of multidisciplinary expertise
+The advantage of multidisciplinary expertise for the implementation of GDPR requirements

 CallRec easily integrates with the Call / Contact Center solutions of the leading vendors on this market niche, such as Genesys, Avaya, SIP, or Cisco.
 ZOOM offers native support for Cisco Unified Contact Center Enterprise (UCCE) platforms and Cisco Unified Contact Center Express (UCCX), ZOOM solutions being listed this year in the Cisco SolutionsPlus catalog.
 (The “ZOOM-Cisco Combination” is used globally for over 1,500 Call / Contact Centers.)